top of page

 If you're still curious

 I'm curious too.
-It may explain why I've done so many things since I finished college: guitar teacher; food writer; health educator; computer nerd & tech writer; photographer & blogger; feng shui & color consultant; Clark College teacher; elderly Lego enthusiast.
+It may explain why I've done so many things since I finished college: guitar teacher; food writer; health educator; computer nerd & tech writer; photographer & blogger; feng shui & color consultant; Clark College instructor; elderly Lego enthusiast.

 Jobs that taught me the most: remodeling four homes and their gardens, and serially downsizing from 4,800 sq. ft to 736 sq. ft.
 I make mistakes so I can help others avoid them.